elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 ## Troubleshooting

+Here are some things to try out if logging from NLog to elmah.io doesn't work:

+- Run the `diagnose` command with the [elmah.io CLI](https://docs.elmah.io/cli-overview/) as shown here: [Diagnose potential problems with an elmah.io installation](https://docs.elmah.io/cli-diagnose/).

 **`x` message(s) dropped because of queue size limit**

 If you see this message in your log, it means that you are logging a large number of messages to elmah.io through Microsoft.Extensions.Logging within a short period of time.
 Either turn down the volume using filters: